Charles Soludo

 Soludo is a member of the British Department for International Development's International Advisory Group and was a member of President Buhari's Presidential Economic Advisory Committee.

-Career

-Academia
+On 17 March 2026, Soludo was inaugurated for a second four-year term in office.

+Early and personal life

+Soludo was born on 28 July 1960 in Isuofia, Anambra State, Nigeria.
+His father was from Isuanioma in Aguata, and his mother reportedly died during the Nigerian Civil War, when Soludo was about eight.
+He attended secondary school at Uga Boys High School, where he served as the senior prefect, before proceeding to the University of Nigeria (UNN) in Nsukka, Enugu State, where he graduated with a degree in economics in 1984.
+He got his master's degree in 1987 and doctorate in 1989.
+In 1998, he became a professor of economics at UNN.

+Soludo married Nonye Soludo in 1992, and they have six children.

+Academic career

 Soludo has been a visiting scholar at the International Monetary Fund, the University of Cambridge, the Brookings Institution, the University of Warwick, and the University of Oxford as well as a visiting professor at Swarthmore College (USA).
 He has also worked as a consultant for a number of international organisations, including the World Bank, the United Nations Economic Commission for Africa, and the United Nations Development Programme.
 Soludo is a professional in the business of macroeconomics.
 He obtained his three degrees and then professorship at the University of Nigeria in Nsukka, Enugu State.
 Soludo graduated with a First Class Honours degree in 1984, an MSc Economics in 1987, and a PhD in 1989, winning prizes for the best student at all three levels.

 Chukwuma has been trained and involved in research, teaching, and auditing in such disciplines as multi-country macro-econometric modelling, techniques of computable general equilibrium modelling, survey methodology, and panel data econometrics, among others.
 He studied and taught these courses at many universities, including Oxford, Cambridge, and Warwick.
 Soludo has co-authored, co-edited, and authored a number of books on this subject matter.

 In 1998, Soludo was appointed to the position of professor of economics at the University of Nigeria; the next year he became a visiting professor at Swarthmore College in Swarthmore, Pennsylvania, USA.

-Government
+Political career

+Governor of Central Bank

 Soludo joined the federal government in 2003 and served as chief economic adviser to President Olusegun Obasanjo.
 Prior to his May 2004 appointment to the CBN's chairmanship, he was the Chief Executive of the National Planning Commission of Nigeria.
 In January 2008, in a speech to the Nigerian Economic Society, he predicted consolidation in the private banking industry, saying "By the end of 2008, there will be fewer banks than there are today.
 The restructuring of the banking industry has been attracting funds from local and foreign investors, which have increased banks' ability to lend to customers".
 Soludo hopes to see Nigeria become Africa's financial hub, and considers microfinance important to the federal government's economic policies.